 - Only Android TV™ devices support Chromecast built-in.

-- If a wireless connection doesn't work, you may connect your device to your TV using an MHL® cable (for mobile device and camera) or an HDMI® cable (for computer).
+- If a wireless connection doesn't work, connect your device to your TV using an MHL® cable (for mobile device and camera) or an HDMI® cable (for computer).

 - iPhone® and iPad® mobile devices don't support Screen Mirroring.
 Use Wi-Fi Direct or Chromecast built-in instead.

-- Set up and Use the Wi-Fi Direct Feature on Your TV with Wi-Fi Direct Capable Devices.
+- Set up and use the Wi-Fi Direct feature of your TV

-- Wi-Fi Direct or Screen Mirroring Supported Device Can't Connect to the TV
+- Can't connect the Wi-Fi Direct or Screen Mirroring supported device to the TV

-- Can't Perform a New Screen Mirroring Connection with Another Screen Mirroring Device Connected to the TV.
+- Can't perform a new Screen Mirroring connection when another Screen Mirroring device connected to the TV

 - Can't select the Wi-Fi® band setting during Screen Mirroring

 - My TV isn't detected as a Chromecast built-in device or the connection fails during casting.